Trundicho/warp-reader-vaadin/README.md

 ## Developer documentation
 The warp-reader-ui-vaadin component is based on vaadin and spring-boot.
-Because the timer widget is a gwt ported component it is necessary to build the module with maven "clean install".
+Because the timer widget is a gwt ported component it is necessary to build the module with vaadin-maven-plugin already configured in the pom.xml.
 The default profile in the pom builds a war that is deployable in tomcat.
 There is also a jetty profile if you want to use jetty.